silverstripe-droptables/silverstripe-installer/mysite/docs/en/contributor.md

 # Contributor Howto

-This document is intended for developers who wish to contribute code back to the source of SS Express.
+This document is intended for developers who wish to contribute code back to the source of SilverStripe Express.

 ## Cloning the repository for development